If you want to find love, don't do these things!

 A man can, however, be turned off by the way you’re relating to him.
-These are the three ways you may be failing in love:
+Here are the three ways you may be failing when it comes to love:

 1. You play down your success.

 You pretend you’re "less-than" because you fear intimidating a man.
 You play down your strengths and successes because you think he won’t like competing with you.

 If you’re a successful woman, revel in your success!
 Run everything at work, be managerial and multi-tasking.
 But when you’re with a man, don’t try to manage him.

 You may doing this without realizing it.
 For example, he’ll tell you about a problem he’s having and you say, "You should do this…" or "If I were you, I wouldn’t do that…"

 This makes him feel managed — like he’s a child and you’re his mother.
 This isn’t a good feeling for a man.
 He wants to feel respected and admired, not mothered.
 You can let a man know what you want and need by simply saying, "I’d like that" or "I don’t want that" or "That would feel good to me."

 3. You do too much.

 It’s easier to call him first, make the plans, decide on the venue — all so you don’t have to feel frustrated and impatient.
 The cure for this is to learn to be surprised by a man, and not work so hard to make things happen.

 A woman who’s busy rowing the "rowboat of love" leaves a man with nothing to do.
 He either sits back and enjoys the ride, or he does what we tell him to do — and I’ve never met a woman who thought either of those were attractive in a man.